 As you can see in the picture on the left, the ingredients for these chewy vegan funfetti cookies are super simple and minimal.
 I also used ingredients that are accessible for most of us either in the local supermarket or online.
 Here’s the break down of the ingredients.

 I used regular plain flour to make these vegan funfetti cookies.
 Plain flour is most common and should be accessible to most of you.
-If you want to make these vegan funfetti cookies gluten-free, you can replace the plain flour with gluten-free rice flour too.
+If you want to make these vegan funfetti cookies gluten-free, you can replace the plain flour with 1:1 gluten-free flour too.
 The texture will be slightly different but it’ll make wonderful cookies!

 Brown sugar is the key to chewy cookies!
 While white sugar creates more crispiness, using brown sugar along with white sugar in this vegan funfetti cookie recipe creates that chewiness we are looking to get.
 You can also use just brown sugar alone too if you prefer, it works very well too!